canonical/opensearch-operator/docs/how-to/scale-horizontally.md

 ### Via Juju

-The charm reflects cluster health in the application status:
+The charm reflects cluster health in the application status on a best-effort basis:

 * `active` — cluster is healthy
 * `blocked` — cluster has issues (the message describes the problem)

-Run `juju status` and confirm the application is `active` before proceeding.
+Run `juju status` and make sure the application is `active` before proceeding.
+The OpenSearch health API is the source of truth, so use the check below to confirm.

 ### Via the OpenSearch health API